Interest on the Balances of Checking Accounts (with Abraham Shamos), 27 COL. L. REV. 633 (1927)

 If a promissory note payable to a solvent commercial bank made by one not a customer were discounted for the maker by the bank and the price though due were not demanded by the maker, the financial and legal consequences would be those of a demand loan by maker to bank.
 If bullion, coins, bank notes, or deposit currency were sold by one not a customer to a bank and the price not demanded when due, the consequences would be those of a demand loan.
 Similarly, if the discounted note matured but were permitted by the bank to run, the 6ank would be making a demand loan to the solvent maker.

 Date of Authorship for this Version

 Moore, W. Underhill and Shamos, Abraham, "Interest on the Balances of Checking Accounts" (1927).
 Faculty Scholarship Series.
-Paper 2861.
+2861.